Skip navigation

 Remember Your Four Steps to Food Safety

-• Separate: Use separate cutting boards, plates and utensils to avoid cross-contamination between raw meat or poultry and foods that are ready-to-eat.
+• Separate: Use separate cutting boards, plates and utensils to avoid cross-contamination between raw meat or poultry and foods that are ready to eat.

-• Cook: Confirm foods are cooked to a safe internal temperature by using a food thermometer.
+• Cook: Confirm your meat and poultry products are cooked to a safe minimum internal temperature by using a food thermometer.

 Cook Your Food to a Safe Internal Temperature